-Security back hole can affect web browsers.
+Security back holes can affect web browsers.
 The web browser display pop-up promotion, collect identity information or installing adware, viruses, or spyware.
 A cybercriminal can hack a browser’s executable file, a browser’s components and plugins.

-A browser plugin is a software that acts as an add-on to a browser and installs extra functions in the browser.
+A browser plugin is software that acts as an add-on to a browser and installs extra functions in the browser.
 Browser Plugins allow a browser to show extra content which is not available by default.
 For example, the Macromedia Flash Player and Shockwave are browser plugins.

 Download and save the installer.
 Once you have the copy of the installer, open the installer and follow the prompts to install the plugin on your system.
 You may have to restart your web browser to enable the other functionality provided by the plugin.

 As Flash and Shockwave content became popular, the criminals examined these plugins and software, determining vulnerabilities, and exploited Flash Player.
 The successful operation causes a system crash or allows a criminal to get control of the affected system.
 Which expect data losses to occur.
 The criminals also continue to investigate the more popular plugins and protocols for vulnerabilities.

-Search engines assign page ranking and presenting important results based on users’ search queries.
+Search engines assign page ranking and present important results based on users’ search queries.
 Depending on the site content, it may show higher or lower in the search result list.
 Search Engine Optimization (SEO), is used to improve the ranking of a website in search engines.

 Many legitimate organizations and companies are working for optimizing websites to better ranking on search engines, the SEO poisoning is a technique that uses cybercriminals to make a malicious website appear higher in search results.

 The goal of SEO poisoning is to redirect more traffic to malicious websites.
 The malicious sites do different harmful activities, for example, malware hosting, and social engineering.

-The browser hijacker is usually the part of the drive-by download, a software program that automatically downloads to the victims’ computer when user visiting a harmful site.
+The browser hijacker is usually the part of the drive-by download, a software program that automatically downloads to the victims’ computer when a user visiting a harmful site.
 To avoid browser hijacking read the user agreements carefully when downloading software.
 It usually changes the default search engine and homepage.